AxelUlmestig/Appiot-Edison-GateWay/README.md

 There should now be a file called tinyb.jar under /usr/lib/java/

-# 3: Build the SampleGateway
+# 3: Build the Gateway
 ### 3.1 Set up $SENSATION_HOME
 Create sensation home folder and assign the variable $SENSATION_HOME to it's path.